Frequently Asked Questions

 (The exceptions being the Rail Dragsters from 1971, the two motorcycles from 1975 and some of the military vehicles)

-So, the red striped wheel alone, is not a conclusive way to confirm a true redline.
+then on both the main line cars and some premium lines.
+Thus, the red striped wheel, alone, is not a definitive way to confirm a true redline.

 US or Hong Kong Only!

-Not France, Malaysia, China, Thailand, Indonesia, India, Macau, Mexico or Venezuela...
+Not France, Malaysia, Italy, China, Thailand, Indonesia, India, Macau, Mexico or Venezuela...

 Once you know that you have a redline, use this guide to learn more about it.

-Almost every Hot Wheels car made has a "year" embossed on the base.
+Almost every Hot Wheels car made has a "year" embossed on the base, the earliest being 1967 on a few models.

-This date is the year in which Mattel filed the COPYRIGHT for the name of the car and the design of the car.
+This date is the year in which Mattel filed the COPYRIGHT for the name and the design of the car.

-The date is NOT the year it was made.
+This date is NOT the year it was made or sold.

 Typically, the cars were copyrighted in the year prior to first release for sale, but many castings have been in production for over 30 years.